-No potential disposal area has been identified immediately adjacent to Timberneck Creek.
-However, the proximity of Timberneck Creek to Aberdeen Creek, just 4.5 miles upriver, provides opportunities for dredge material disposal on public land.
 The Virginia Department of Conservation and Recreation (DCR), Division of State Parks owns property adjacent to Aberdeen Creek (Figure 13).
 The property was originally purchased to be used as the Middle Peninsula State Park.
-However, land between Timberneck and Cedarbush Creeks has since been acquired and is being developed into Machicomico State Park.
-DCR has stated that construction of a containment dyke and placement of dredged material at Machicomico is currently not an option.
-However, as the DCR property adjacent to Aberdeen is not developed, they are willing to consider utilizing a portion of the property adjacent to Aberdeen to be used as an upland disposal area.
-Hydraulically-dredged material could be pumped upriver from Timberneck to the Aberdeen placement site.
+However, land adjacent to Timberneck and Cedarbush Creeks has since been acquired and developed into Machicomico State Park.
+As the DCR property adjacent to Aberdeen is not developed, a section of this property could be logged and used as an upland disposal site.

-Three alternatives are suggested for disposal at the DCR property.
+Three alternatives are suggested for disposal.
 The first alternative is a conventional confined disposal site created using onsite materials.
 Containment dikes are used to retain water borne sediments, hydraulic fills and other fills.
 To provide a storage facility for spoil or other soil materials, it is common practice to first construct a containment dike around the extremity of the area to be filled.
 The function of the containment dike is to prevent loss of the fill into the surrounding environment.
-A conventional dike can be constructed by removing trees and excavating material uniformly over the site.
+A conventional dike can be constructed at the site by removing trees and excavating material uniformly over the site.
 This produces material for the exterior dike and provides additional capacity in the "bowl" that is dug.
 Also, the excavation is shallow so that there is no issue with groundwater.
 Combining material from Aberdeen, Timberneck and possibly Cedarbush creeks and constructing one large placement area could provide a long-term plan to handle future maintenance dredging events.
 Also, a larger area will allow the dredged material to dry between dredging events and the dried material can be used to raise the dikes.
 A conventional disposal area, shown in yellow, would cover about 30 acres (Figure 13).

 The other two alternatives use Geotube® units to construct the dike with dredge material as fill (Figure 14).
 Geotube® is a registered trademark of TenCate Geosynthetics.
 The tubes come in various sizes, weights, and filtering ability and can be placed into a wide variety of configurations.
 Typically, they are filled with dredge material to create the dike on the outside of the disposal area and additional material can be placed inside the dike.
-For the confined disposal site at the DCR property, Geotubes® that are 5 ft tall with a 25 ft circumference and a 10 ft filled width can be stacked along the perimeter of the site to create the dike (Figure 15).
+For the Aberdeen confined disposal site, Geotubes® that are 5 ft tall with a 25 ft circumference and a 10 ft filled width can be stacked along the perimeter of the site to create the dike (Figure 15).
 Each tube is filled with about 3.8 cy/ft which amounts to 11 cy/ft for all three tubes.
 If it is possible to create a separate holding area within the placement area for the sandier dredged material, that sediment has the potential for beneficial reuse as foundations for trails, walking paths, etc. In this case, additional Geotubes® could be added to create two inside walls that keep the sandy material in a separate corner of the placement area.